YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

     subscripts of that prev node, and :code:`prev.elemsUsed` to the number of subscripts.

-- If the node is the first in the tree, the method returns the NODEEND error making no changes to the structures below :code:`prev`.
+- If there is no previous node, the method returns the NODEEND error making no changes to the structures below :code:`prev`.

-SetValST()
+Go SetValST()
 -------------

 .. code-block:: go